 The intended audience of this framework includes interested corridor sponsors, partners, stakeholders, and professionals who contribute to completing the tasks outlined herein.
-Throughout the document, FRA has provided instructions to help potential corridor sponsors understand the intent of the tasks and subtasks related to preparing a service
+Throughout the document, FRA has provided instructions to help potential corridor sponsors understand the intent of the tasks and subtasks related to preparing an SDP and how the tasks might be tailored for the specific and unique circumstances of individual corridors.